tiny-dancer/notes/atomic_habits_engineering.md

 **Atomic Habits**:  As aspirational our goals and commitment are,  research has shown what truly drives change is our habits.
 Habits developed incrementally over time are performed on auto-pilot, therefore inevitably as our resolve deteriorates, our habits kicked in.
 The optimized route for introducing effective change into our life therefore is to introduce change into our habitual system.
 For example, focus your primary attention on exercising 15 minutes in the moring before coffee _instead_ of focusing on a goal to lose to "20 lbs".
 Drive change in your habitual system to fulfill your goals.

-**Software Engineering**: This can be applied in two ways
+**Software**:

 1) Your system is as strong as your weakest link.
-Sales goals, marketing goals, product goals, engineering goals, are all worthless to the here and now.
-Always ensure a strong foundation.
+Sales goals, marketing goals, product goals, engineering goals, and even our features are all irrelevant to the user experiencing an issue here and now.
 The goals of our technology product are the features.
 This is an important message that our product does not rise to the level of our incredible features (goals) but will fall to the level of our system (our defects and site reliability).
 It is imperative that we maintain a high level quality.

-In the user experience world, this applies to quality
+In the user experience world, this applies to quality empty and error states.